Code-Institute-Submissions/b1ndark-project2/README.md

       - [GreatStack](https://www.youtube.com/watch?v=PBcqGxrr9g8&ab_channel=GreatStack)
       - [James Q Quick](https://www.youtube.com/watch?v=rFWbAj40JrQ&list=PLB6wlEeCDJ5Yyh6P2N6Q_9JijB6v4UejF&index=1&ab_channel=JamesQQuick)
       - [Keith Paterson](https://www.youtube.com/watch?v=KB6Yg5hNrqc&ab_channel=KeithPaterson)
-    - To fix issue with JSHint when JS was being checked I did had errors because of easyQuestions, mediumQuestions and hardQuestions as they are in other file,so I have used import method to import content from another file, I did use stackoverflow.
+    - To fix issue with JSHint when JS was being checked I did had errors because of easyQuestions, mediumQuestions and hardQuestions as they are in another file, so I have used import method to import content from another file, I did use stackoverflow.
       - [Import method](https://stackoverflow.com/questions/26650721/how-to-use-javascript-constant-in-javascript-file-from-another-javascript-file)
     - I have used Readme structure from my first project as a template.
     - To increment the score I have used Love Maths project to help me.